cloudflare/lua-resty-logger-socket/README.md

 * `datagram`

-    Sets whether the unix domain socket should use datagrams.
-The default is false which indicates to use streams.
+    Sets whether datagrams should be used.
+For host/port connections this means UDP rather than the default, TCP.
+For unix domain sockets this uses SOCK_DGRAM rather than the default, SOCK_STREAM.
+Please note that if you are using datagram then we will send one datagram packet per message.

 * `max_retry_times`